missing-semester-cn/missing-semester-cn.github.io/command-line.md

 ### `mosh` vs `ssh`

-`ssh ` is a very handy tool but if you have a slow connection, the lag can become annonying and if the connection interrupts you have to reconnect. [mosh](https://mosh.org/) is a handy tool that works allows roaming, supports intermittent connectivity, and provides intelligent local echo.
+`ssh ` is a very handy tool but if you have a slow connection, the lag can become annoying and if the connection interrupts you have to reconnect. [mosh](https://mosh.org/) is a handy tool that works allows roaming, supports intermittent connectivity, and provides intelligent local echo.

 ### `tldr` vs `man`